-Subprocesses are a mechanism for breaking down a high level logical activity into a "mini workflow" that whose more granular sequence activities of activities fulfills the purpose of its parent activity.
+Subprocesses are a mechanism for breaking down a high level logical activity into a "mini workflow" whose more granular sequence of activities fulfills the purpose of its parent activity.

 Visualization in the Workflow Assistant

 When focussed on an activity in a sub process, the workflow assistant shows the parent activity above the current activity name

 So, here, the agent can immediately see that they are working on the "Initial assessment" activity within the context of the higher level "Triage" activity